Barlow, North Yorkshire

-Barlow is a small village and civil parish located in the Selby District of North Yorkshire, England, about 16 miles south of York.
+Barlow is a small village and civil parish located in the county of North Yorkshire, England, about 16 miles south of York.
 In the 2011 census, it had around 290 houses and a population of 753.

 The village has very few amenities, but there is a primary school and a licensed social club run by a committee of members.
 There are three entrances to the village, two of which lead from the A1041 road between Selby and Camblesforth.
 The other entrance is a single-track road leading from the Selby bypass.
 The village's two nature reserves offer a network of paths and bridleways for woodland walks but neither allows horse riding.
 Barlow common also has a private fishing area and information centre.

-Before the 19th century, Barlow was usually known as ‘Berlay’ or ‘Barley’.
+Before the 19th century, Barlow was usually known as 'Berlay' or 'Barley'.
 The village was historically part of the West Riding of Yorkshire until 1974.
+From 1974 to 2023 it was part of the district of Selby, it is now administered by the unitary North Yorkshire Council.

 Overview

 Barlow is an essentially rural village, situated about three miles from the town of Selby and from the motorway network.
 More recently the village could best be described as a dormitory village for commuters to Selby, York and Leeds.
 At the very end of the village is a roundabout, and beyond this the gated entrance can be found to the Skylark Nature Reserve and Education Centre.
 Also operating from the reserve is the Yorkshire Swan & Wildlife Rescue Hospital, a local registered charity where many thousands of injured animals are treated and rehabilitated back to the wild each year.

 The services of the village are limited, with only the primary school and social club being the main amenities.
 Formally the village had a Post Office and Public House, although both of these ceased to operate in the last century.
 The village has a mixed-use hall near the social club, being prominently used as a daytime nursery and gym.

-The village had a community church, which held weekly services and as well as services for the Primary school.
+Barlow Church held weekly services and as well as services for the Primary school.
 It was closed by the parish of Brayton in 2012, due to the very small congregation coming to the weekly services.
 The vicar however still makes visits to the primary school, to celebrate important events in the Christian calendar.